 Translations and Critical Editions

-Where appropriate we have added links to pages in the Hellenistic astrologers section of our site, which contain more extensive background information and bibliographies for each of the individual astrologers.
+Where appropriate we have added links to pages in the Hellenistic astrologers section of our site, which contain more extensive background information and bibliographies for individual astrologers.

 Since most of the CCAG was printed in the early part of the 20th century much of it is in the public domain at this point.
 These volumes are available below as PDF files: